Beelink SER9 Max H 255

 How loud is the Beelink SER9 Max under load?

-The SER9 Max operates at approximately 32 decibels under load, which reviewers describe as barely audible in a typical office environment.
-The MSC 2.0 vapor chamber cooling system enables the CPU to maintain its full 65W TDP while keeping noise levels low.
-At idle, the system is essentially silent with power consumption around 8W.
+Tek Syndicate measured around 46.5 decibels under load and still described the unit as relatively quiet.
+The MSC 2.0 vapor chamber cooling system enables the CPU to maintain its full 65W TDP while keeping the fan from ramping up often.
+At idle, the system is essentially silent with power consumption around 8.5W.

 What display outputs does the Beelink SER9 Max have?